 The Colosseo metro stop will take you right to the Colosseum.
 Your eyes will take a few moments to adjust from the dark to the light as you are spit out onto a sidewalk on the main street and a gigantic colosseum is right in front of your eyes.
 It is that close.

 It is crowded and touristy, however, if you are visiting Rome you cannot miss this landmark.
 You can purchase tickets ahead of time, we arrived early in the morning and waited no more than 15 minutes to gain entrance.
+If you prefer you can reserve a guided tour of the Colosseum, Roman Forum, and Palatine Hill.

 Roman Forums & Palantine Hill